Selling an Inherited Property with Siblings

 Equal vs. Equitable Distribution

-- Any prior agreements or wishes expressed in the will
+• Refer back to any prior agreements or stipulations expressed in the will or trust documents.

 Professional Guidance